raivo-otp/ios-application/PRIVACY.md

 **Contact Us**

-If you have any questions or suggestions about the privacy policy, do not hesitate to contact us at tijme[at]finnwea[dot]com.
+If you have any questions or suggestions about the privacy policy, do not hesitate to contact us at `privacy[at]finnwea[dot]com`.